johangithub/AFMAN11-217v1/chp5.md

 5.11.4.2.
 RNAV Airways.
 RNAV airways should be retrieved in their entirety from the database using the airway identifier.
 If entered manually, aircrew must ensure that all waypoints are entered and flyby/flyover attributes are correctly entered.

 5.11.5.
 RNAV Terminal Area Operations.
 As the production of stand-alone GPS approaches has progressed, many of the original overlay approaches have been replaced with stand-alone procedures specifically designed for use by GPS systems.
-The title of the remaining GPS overlay procedures has been revised on the approach chart to -or GPS‖ (e.g., VOR or GPS RWY 24).
-Therefore, all the approaches that can be used by GPS now contain -GPS‖ in the title (e.g., -VOR or GPS RWY 24,‖ -GPS RWY 24,‖ or -RNAV (GPS) RWY 24‖).
+The title of the remaining GPS overlay procedures has been revised on the approach chart to "or GPS" (e.g., VOR or GPS RWY 24).
+Therefore, all the approaches that can be used by GPS now contain "GPS" in the title (e.g., "VOR or GPS RWY 24," "GPS RWY 24," or "RNAV (GPS) RWY 24").
 During these GPS approaches, underlying ground-based NAVAIDs are not required to be operational and associated aircraft avionics need not be installed, operational, turned on or monitored (monitoring of the underlying approach is suggested when equipment is available and functional).
-Existing overlay approaches may be requested using the GPS title, such as-GPS RWY 24‖ for the VOR or GPS RWY 24.
+Existing overlay approaches may be requested using the GPS title, such as "GPS RWY 24" for the VOR or GPS RWY 24.

 5.11.5.1.
 Some databases may not contain all transitions or departures from all runways.
 Terminal area and instrument approach procedures must be retrieved in their entirety from the navigation database.
 These procedures may not be modified or entered manually.